 Communing with nature is no walk in the park.
-Consider Laura, who set out with a friend for an afternoon excursion around the local reservoir: estimated time, four hours' hiking.
-In those four hours, Laura developed three blisters, scraped her knee, caught a bad case of poison ivy, twisted her ankle, got drenched in a rainstorm, and had a lovely hairdo ruined.
+Consider Laura.
+She and a friend set out for an afternoon excursion around the local reservoir.
+Estimated time: four hours of hiking.
+In that four hours, she developed three blisters, scraped her knee, caught a bad case of poison ivy, twisted her ankle, got doused in a rain storm, and had a lovely hairdo ruined.
 Laura's new idea for a jaunty hike is a brisk walk through the shopping mall.

-Whether you plan to hike for a few hours or a few days, you need to take precautions.
+Whether your hike is planned for a few hours or a few days, there are precautions you need to take.

-Have a Plan
+Have A Plan

-- Get information on the weather, trail conditions, and animal hazards. - Ask the police about known criminal activity in the area. - If thunderstorms are predicted, avoid trips to highrisk areas, such as exposed ridges or open country. - Be ready for emergencies.
-Pack a cell phone, flashlight, pocketknife, waterproof matches, whistle, compass, map, insect repellent, allergy medications, and first-aid instructions and supplies, including bandages, gauze, tape, antibacterial ointment, and a needle.
-Consider using a global positioning satellite (GPS) receiver, and the need for warm clothing and a Mylar blanket. - Carry high-protein snacks.

-- Pack at least one quart of water for every two or three hours of light-to-moderate hiking, and more if you expect to sweat a lot. - For your hiking comfort, wear: - a broad-brimmed hat, dress in layers, and bring raingear; - long sleeves and full-length pants to protect you from sun, briars, and insects; - clothing designed to wick moisture away from your skin (avoid cotton clothing); - broken-in hiking boots, or good, sturdy walking shoes; - two pairs of socks, one lightweight inner sock and a heavy outer sock.
-At the first sign of a blister, put a small patch of moleskin or "second skin" over the affected area to limit further irritation. - Provide a whistle for children.
+- Get information on the weather, trail conditions, and animal hazards. - Ask the police about known criminal activity in the area. - If thunderstorms are predicted, avoid trips to high risk areas, such as exposed ridges or open country. - Be ready for emergencies.
+Pack a cell phone, flashlight, pocket knife, waterproof matches, whistle, compass, map, insect repellent, allergy medications, and first aid instructions and supplies, including bandages, gauze, tape, antibacterial ointment and a needle.
+Consider using a Global Positioning Satellite (GPS) receiver, and the need for warm clothing and a Mylar blanket. - Carry high protein snacks. - Pack at least one quart of water for every two or three hours of lightto-moderate hiking, and more if you expect to sweat a lot. - For your hiking comfort, wear: -a broad-brimmed hat, dress in layers, and bring rain gear. - -long sleeves and full length pants to protect you from sun, briars, and insects. - -clothing designed to wick moisture away from your skin.
+Avoid cotton clothing. - -two pairs of socks, one lightweight inner sock and a heavy outer sock.
+At the first sign of a blister, put a small patch of moleskin or 2nd skin over the affected area to limit further irritation.